 - Does FDA concur with proposed alternative in vitro approach to demonstrate bioequivalence?

 - Are there any additional in vitro characterization studies recommended by the Agency?

 Together, PSGs and pre-ANDA meetings create a comprehensive program for obtaining guidance on the scientific issues that accompany complex generic development.
 Developing complex generic drug products is not trivial, but the FDA’s continued commitment to these routes of communication has clarified the Agency’s expectations, ensuring developers generate the scientific data needed for approval.

 If you are looking for a partner to develop a complex generic drug product of your own, look no further than the experts at Lubrizol Life Science’s Health business (LLS Health).
 We have decades of experience across a range of dosage forms, including microparticle and gel depot injections, implantable systems and combination products, and many sterile ophthalmic products.
 Have a project in mind?
 Contact us today.

-In our next post, we will address four additional takeaways that demonstrate how the FDA is actively investigating complex scientific topics related to complex generic drug products, including API/excipient characterization, particle size analysis, and in vitro drug release testing.
-Be sure to subscribe for updates so you don’t miss out!
+In part two of this post, we address four additional takeaways that demonstrate how the FDA is actively investigating complex scientific topics related to complex generic drug products, including API/excipient characterization, particle size analysis, and in vitro drug release testing.